What The Heck Is Piriformis Syndrome?

 Piriformis Syndrome: Causes & Symptoms

 Pain deep in the buttocks is thought to be a result of a too-tight or spasming piriformis compressing the sciatic nerve.
 When the piriformis muscle gets a little irritated, swollen, or inflamed, the sciatic nerve—an innocent bystander—gets beaten up.
 As a result, you get sciatic symptoms.

 “Runners go to the doctor and say, ‘I’ve got this weird ache in my butt.
 Sometimes I feel this electricity going down the back of my leg.
 I try to stretch it out, and it seems to get worse when I run.’
 That is the typical history of common injury, piriformis syndrome,” explains Dr. Daniel Vigil, a sports medicine specialist at UCLA.

-It’s not an abrupt pain; you’re not running and suddenly have this twinge.
+One of the main distinguishing factors is that it’s not an abrupt pain; you’re not running and suddenly have this twinge.
 It’s more of a slow, progressive, insidious type of problem.
 Dr. Vigil explains how many runners try to make sense of the pain and think it’s usually from running hills.
 They ignore it, continue to push through it and stretch it out—but the pain doesn’t go away.

 “Electrical shocks go up and down the leg.
 That’s textbook of piriformis syndrome.
 Slow onset, progressive,” says Dr. Vigil.

 Once diagnosed, the first approach is to calm down the piriformis.
 The muscle is tight, so it needs to relax.
 Taking time off is the first step to healing.